-Elimination Diets, Like FODMAP, Will Not Work If You Have Sucrose Intolerance
+Elimination Diets, Like Low-FODMAP, Might Not Work If You Have Sucrose Intolerance

 Are you having stomach pains and diarrhea and cannot seem to get any relief?
 Sometimes it is hard to figure out what is going on.
 You may need to look at your diet.

-For example, patients with lactose intolerance (cannot digest milk and other products made with the sugar, lactose) typically have diarrhea, cramps and/or gas after eating anything made with lactose.
+For example, patients with lactose intolerance (cannot digest milk and other products made with the sugar, lactose) typically have diarrhea, stomach cramps, and gas after eating anything made with lactose.
 The way to manage this condition is to eliminate lactose.
 Alternatively, people who eat lactose products but also take over-the-counter lactase, which is the enzyme that digests lactose, can minimize their symptoms.

 Similarly, if you have any type of gluten sensitivity, you may try to avoid gluten.
 Avoiding gluten can be more difficult but with increased awareness of gluten sensitivity, many food manufacturers have appropriately labeled food so you can readily tell if it contains gluten.

-Some clinicians recommend an elimination diet, like the FODMAP diet, to help patients with undiagnosed and recurring stomach problems.
+Some clinicians recommend an elimination diet, like the low-FODMAP diet, to help patients with undiagnosed and recurring stomach problems.
 FODMAP stands for Fermentable Oligosaccharides, Disaccharides, Monosaccharides, and Polyols.
 FODMAP foods represent certain types of foods that contain a variety of sugars and grains.
-The purpose of the FODMAP diet is to eliminate many types of foods and then add back a FODMAP food, one at a time, to determine if the food is the cause of your stomach problems.
-While the FODMAP diet does a good job in eliminating many types of sugars, it does not eliminate all sources of sucrose.
-Therefore, if you have GSID, the FODMAP diet will not help you.
+The purpose of the low-FODMAP diet is to eliminate many types of foods and then add back a FODMAP food, one at a time, to determine if the food is the cause of your stomach problems.
+While the low-FODMAP diet does a good job in eliminating many types of sugars, it does not eliminate all sources of sucrose.
+Therefore, if you have CSID, the low-FODMAP diet will not help you.

-GSID symptoms are similar to many other gastrointestinal problems, which makes it hard for even experienced physicians to diagnose.
-Some people with GSID may have diarrhea and some may have stomach pain, while others may have both or even completely different gastrointestinal symptoms.
+CSID symptoms are similar to many other gastrointestinal problems, which makes it hard for even experienced physicians to diagnose.
+Some people with CSID may have diarrhea and some may have stomach pain, while others may have both or even completely different gastrointestinal symptoms.

-If you think you may have GSID, then it is recommended to seek a gastroenterologist who is knowledgeable about GSID and knows how to appropriately diagnose it.
-Your doctor can tell you if you have GSID and can work with you to help best manage your condition.
+If you think you may have CSID, then it is recommended to seek a gastroenterologist who is knowledgeable about CSID and knows how to appropriately diagnose it.
+Your doctor can tell you if you have CSID and can work with you to help best manage your condition.